microsoft/hlsl-specs/proposals/0029-cooperative-vector.md

 contain the scope for testing.
 But aligning with the long term roadmap of HLSL to enable generic vectors, it makes sense to not introduce a new datatype but use HLSL vectors.

+Various combinations of enums for specifying interpretations were considered with varying trade-offs of complexity versus typesafety and simplicity, before deciding to extend the existing `ComponentType` enum.

 ## Open Issues